uml-digitalinitiatives/multipage_to_book_batch_converter/README.md

                         Resolution of the source material, used when generating Tiff.
 Defaults to 300.
   --use-hocr            Generate OCR by stripping HTML characters from HOCR,
                         otherwise run tesseract a second time.
 Defaults to use tesseract.
   --mods-dir MODS_DIR   Directory of files with a matching name but with the
-                        extension '.mods' to be added to the books.
+                        extension ".mods" to be added to the books.
   --output-dir OUTPUT_DIR
                         Directory to build books in, defaults to current directory.
-  --skip-derivatives    Only split the source file into the separate pages and
+  --merge               Files that have the same name but with a numeric
-                        directories, don't generate derivatives.
+                        suffix are considered the same book and directories are merged. (ie. MyBook1.pdf and MyBook2.pdf) --skip-derivatives    Only split the source file into the separate pages and directories, don't generate derivatives.
   -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}